 Social mobility, across all-terrain.

 Few vehicles personify landed gentry quite like the Range Rover.
 But to call the original version an SUV is really something of a misnomer.
 A car designed for the affluent farmer/landowner, hitherto forced to be Ernest in town and Jack in the country by the necessity of requiring two very different vehicles.
-But following the advent of the Range Rover, he only really needed one.
+But following the advent of the Range Rover, one car could conceivably carry out both roles.

-Like the original Mini, the Range Rover permanently changed the way these islands viewed the motor car.
-And, like BMC’s diminutive miracle, the Range Rover was both conceptually and in design terms entirely of itself – its appearance the direct result of its package – the brainchild of conceptual engineers, not marketers.
+Like the original Mini, the Range Rover permanently altered the manner in which these islands viewed the motor car.
+And, like BMC’s diminutive miracle, the Range Rover was both conceptually and in design terms entirely of itself; its appearance the direct result of its package; the brainchild of conceptual engineers, not marketers.
 Furthermore, when announced, it had the market to itself, largely because like Mini, the RR had defined it.

-Conceptually however, the Range Rover was not unique – both Ford and the US Jeep company had successfully launched off-road capable station wagons for the American market.
+Conceptually however, Range Rover was not unique – both Ford and the US Jeep company had successfully launched off-road capable station wagons for the American market some years before.
 Nevertheless, no European manufacturer of upmarket automobiles had offered a sophisticated and entirely civilised luxury 4×4 all-terrain estate car before.

 Rover had examined the concept as early as 1951 when the Road Rover programme was initiated.
 This took several forms before being shelved towards the end of the decade, owing to changing market conditions and there being more pressing model programmes for Rover’s engineers to prioritise – notably the advanced P6 saloon, launched in 1963.

-However, with Rover’s export ambitions to the US being of a high priority, the project received renewed impetus by the latter-’60s.
+However, with Rover’s export ambitions being of a high priority, the project gained renewed impetus by the latter-’60s.
 Now, re-purposed as an all-wheel drive vehicle, Rover’s Gordon Bashford and Spen King fleshed out the layout, employing a stout box-section steel chassis, long travel coil sprung suspension employing low rate springs, with an even torque split between front and rear axles.
-Having initially considered using Rover’s existing 3.0 litre IOE in-line six, the advent of the lightweight 3.5 litre Buick V8 proved a godsend.
+Having initially considered using Rover’s existing 3.0 litre IOE in-line six, the advent of the lightweight 3.5 litre Buick-derived V8 proved a godsend.